 Rollover.
-Generally, a rollover is a tax-free distribution of assets from one qualified retirement plan that is reinvested in another plan or the same plan.
+Generally, a rollover is a tax-free distribution of assets from one gualified retirement plan that is reinvested in another plan or the same plan.
 Generally, you must complete the rollover within 60 days of receiving the distribution.
 Any taxable amount not rolled over must be included in income and may be subject to the 10% additional tax on early distributions.

-You can roll over (convert) amounts from a qualified retirement plan to a Roth IRA.
+You can roll over (convert) amounts from a gualified retirement plan to a Roth IRA.
 Any amount rolled over to a Roth IRA is subject to the same rules for converting a traditional IRA to a Roth IRA.
-You must include in your gross income distributions from a gualified retirement plan that you would have had to include in income if you had not rolled them into a Roth IRA.
+You must include in your gross income distributions from a qualified retirement plan that you would have had to include in income if you had not rolled them into a Roth IRA.
 Generally, the 10% additional tax on early distributions does not apply.
 For more information, see chapter 2 of Pub.
 590.

 The IRS may waive the 60-day requirement if failing to waive it would be against equity or good conscience, such as situations where a casualty, disaster, or other events beyond your reasonable control prevented you from meeting the 60-day requirement.
 Also, the 60-day period may be extended if you had a frozen deposit.
-See Pub.
+See Time Limit for Making a Rollover Contribution under Can You Move Retirement Plan Assets? in Pub.
 590 for details.

 In-plan Roth rollover.
-If you are a participant in a 401(k), 403(b), or governmental 457(b) plan, your plan may now permit you to roll over amounts from those plans to a designated Roth account within the same plan.
+If you are a participant in a 401(k), 403(b), or governmental 457(b) plan, your plan may permit you to roll over amounts from those plans to a designated Roth account within the same plan.
 The rollover of any untaxed amounts must be included in income.
 Generally, the 10% additional tax on early distributions does not apply.
-For more information. see Pub.
+For more information, see In-plan Roth rollovers under Rollovers in Pub.
 575.